|

 Actually they both measure square.
 The line A and B and C and D are all of equal length in both dogs.

 Can you see the difference?
-The second dog is longer in back, measured between these two points.
+B is longer in back, measured between these two points.
 Get out your slide rule if you don't believe me.

 Now look at the rear of the two dogs.
-The second dog's tail is correctly set, but he drops off sharply behind the tail, whereas the first dog, has a decided curve to his rump.
+The B's tail is correctly set, but he drops off sharply behind the tail, whereas A has a decided curve to his rump.

 Another very important measurement is C to E (Depth of Chest) and E to D (Length of Leg).
 For a Boxer to have correct balance, this measurement must be equal!
 Both are correct here.